 Located at the strategic south end of Lake George, an important part of the water transportation system used by both Native Americans and the Europeans.

-What was like to be at the outpost in the wilderness in 1757; the hardships and fears of being the front line in defense of the British Colonies from French invaders?
+What was it like to be at the outpost in the wilderness in 1757; the hardships and fears of being the front line in defense of the British colonies from French invaders?
 Get the answer to this and many more questions you may have.
-Visit and take the guided tour presented by a guide dressed in 18th century military uniform who will explain life in a British fort, weapons and warfare including live firing demonstrations of musket and cannon.
-Or if you would like, stroll through on a self-guided tour which takes you through the museum and its many exhibits.
+Visit and take the guided tour presented by a guide dressed in 18th-century military uniform who will explain life in a British fort, weapons and warfare including live firing demonstrations of musket and cannon.
+Or, if you would like, stroll along the halls, parade ground and ramparts on a self-guided tour which takes you through the museum and its many exhibits.

 Children are invited to join the King's Army.
 Young "soldiers" are provided with a uniform, musket and the chance to drill with their guide following the military demonstrations.
 After the "firing" of their musket, participants will be presented with a certificate signing them up as a soldier and a coin for their "soldiers" pay.